On this page you will find the currently scheduled book discussions held either at the Library, or virtually.

 ***——————————————————————————***

-Contemporary Book Evening Discussion Group: The Sweetness of Water by Nathan Harris, Adults **Virtual**
+Contemporary Book Evening Discussion Group: A Long Petal of the Sea by Isabel Allende, Adults **Virtual**

 Call the Library at 631-929-4488 to place a book on hold on the book, or come in to pick up.
 Provide your email address when registering to be sent your Zoom link.